Skip to content

 AKA Pumpkin Chocolate Chip Bars

 These pumpkin blondies don’t have the typical pumpkin texture you have in a pumpkin pie or my pumpkin bars with cream cheese frosting.
-It’s more in between pumpkin chocolate chip bread and brownies.
+It’s more in between pumpkin chocolate chip bread and easy homemade brownies.
 The pumpkin helps to make them super soft and moist.

 Recipe Ingredients